benbogart/King-County-Housing-Price/Project Plan v2.md

 Sam Samson and Sons is a real estate developer looking to adopt a data driven approach to choosing which properties to acquire, remodel, and bring back to market.
 In particular they want a model to answer the following questions:

-1. Which upgrades will yield the highest return?
-   - Examples:
-     - what is the value of adding a bathroom?
+1. What is the value of adding an enclosed porch, or other above ground enclosed space that is not air-conditioned (part of living space).
-     - what is the value of moving up one or more categories in the quality ranking?
-   - Are certain upgrades more valuable in certain areas?
-If so which factors determine best value remodeling projects?
-2. Determine the profit potential of a remodel on a listing.  i.e. how much more can a remodel sell for after taking certain steps like adding a bathroom.
+   1. Is it more valuable in some areas than others?

+They are interested in houses that they can sell easily so nothing over $1m

 # Workflow: CRISP-DM